 You can end just like this or you can continue with a partner, or with self touch on your arms, belly, or thighs.

 It is not about orgasm.
-It is about touch or breath or eyegazing to wake up the nervous system.
+It is about touch, breath, or eye-gazing to wake up your body!